Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 6. Subtract the profit of `B` from `6` to get profit `0`.
 We then jump to profit `0` on the same row.
 As soon as we hit zero remaining profit, we can finish our item search.
 7. Thus, the items going into the <b>knapsack</b> are `{B, D}`.

-Let’s write a function to print the set of items included in the knapsack.
+Let’s write a function to print the set of items included in the <b>knapsack</b>.

 ```js
 function solveKnapsack(profits, weights, capacity) {